ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 # Work with AI actions

 AI actions define what results are available to editors in AI-enabled areas, such as, for example, the AI Assistant.
-If AI Actions have been configured in your application, and you have the required [permissions]([[= developer_doc =]]/permissions/policies/#ai-actions), including `Action configuration/Edit` and `Action configuration/Create`, you can reconfigure the existing AI actions, and create new ones.
+If AI Actions, including at least one service connector, have been configured in your application, and you have the required [permissions]([[= developer_doc =]]/permissions/policies/#ai-actions), including `Action configuration/Edit` and `Action configuration/Create`, you can reconfigure the existing AI actions, and create new ones.

+!!! note "Variations in AI action settings"

+    The following description outlines the UI options displayed when either the default OpenAI connector or the Anthropic [LTS update]([[= developer_doc =]]/ibexa_products/editions/#lts-updates) is installed and configured.

+    Response generation settings may vary depending on the AI service, model implementation, and action type, so the settings shown below might differ from those available in your installation.

 ## View AI actions

 With the right permissions, you can view all AI actions configured in the application by navigating to the Admin Panel and selecting **AI actions**.